Anushkachakraborty2005/tech-mentor-app/README.md

-# 📝 TechMentor: Your AI-Powered Tech Help Desk for Students 📚
+# 📝 TechMentor 📝 : Your AI-Powered Tech Help Desk for Students 📚

-## ✨ Overview 🌐
+## 🌐 Overview

 **TechMentor** is an interactive web application designed to be a student's ultimate tech help desk.
 Powered by advanced AI models and integrated with web search capabilities, it provides: